gonfva/gonfva.github.io/content/en/blog/2013-07-16-ikea-vs-greenwich.md

 + I have two daughters and I need to apply to get a school for them.
 But I cannot apply without a "Correct proof of address" and "Correct proof is a current council tax bill/statement or council tax reference number".
 + If I'm going to have to pay amount x, I prefer to do it in as much months as possible.
-It is not the same to pay x/6 in 6 months than to pay the whole x in one month, and I prefer to do it in 6 months.</li></ol>
+It is not the same to pay x/6 in 6 months than to pay the whole x in one month, and I prefer to do it in 6 months.

 This time I received an automated reply with the following:

-<blockquote class="tr_bq">"Emails are treated with the same level of importance as other communications, i.e. post, telephone and fax.
-We will do our very best to respond to your email within 20 days."</blockquote>
+  "Emails are treated with the same level of importance as other communications, i.e. post, telephone and fax.
+We will do our very best to respond to your email within 20 days."

 20 days for replying an email?.